cloudfoundry/docs-deploying-cf/ec2/deploy_aws_cf.html.md

 title: Deploying Cloud Foundry on AWS
 ---

-This topic leverages the AWS and Cloud Foundry components defined and uploaded in the [Deploying MicroBOSH to AWS](../../bosh/deploy-microbosh-to-aws.html) and [Configuring AWS for Cloud Foundry](./configure_aws_cf.html) topics.
+This topic leverages the AWS and Cloud Foundry components defined and deployed in the [Deploying MicroBOSH to AWS](../../bosh/deploy-microbosh-to-aws.html) and [Configuring AWS for Cloud Foundry](./configure_aws_cf.html) topics.

 Run `bosh stemcells` to view stemcells that are active in your MicroBOSH deployment.